Fuming Uruguay sees red over ban on hero Suarez

 Local paper El Pais splashed the headline 'The Worst Punishment' across its web page, over a picture of Suarez hiding his face in his light blue Uruguayan soccer jersey.

-Some tongue-in-cheek commentators argued that according to FIFA's rules, neighboring Argentina's 1986 World Cup trophy should be removed given Diego Maradona's handgoal in a match against England.
+Some tongue-in-cheek commentators argued that according to FIFA's rules, neighbouring Argentina's 1986 World Cup trophy should be removed given Diego Maradona's handgoal in a match against England.

 There are, however, some contrary views at home too.